dphfox/wolf/docs/00-design/13-structures.md

 let the_name = example_user.person:name
 ```

-If it is unambiguous, the section may be omitted.
+If no other section uses the name, the section part may be omitted.

 ```
 let the_year = example_user.year